-To clarify: a rider born in 2012 can compete in U11, U14, U18 or Open Categories, or a rider born in 2005 can compete in U18 or Open.
-It is the same for +30 & +40: a rider born in 1978 can choose to complete in +40, +30 or Open.
+To clarify: a rider born in $201\underline{24}$ can compete in U11, U14, U18 or Open Categories, or a rider born in $200\underline{54}$ can compete in U18 or Open.
+It is the same for+30 & +40: a rider born in $19\underline{7868}$ can choose to complete in +40, +30 or Open.

 - 4.2 The Cable Wakeboard World Council will ensure that all riders' passports are checked for verification of age. - 4.3 U11 Categories will only be used for National Level events and rankings.
-Only riders born in 2012 or before can take part in International Events.
-This means a rider born in 2013 or later can't take part in any International Event. - A rider born in 2012 can start in U11 at National Events, but they must have reached their 11th birthday to compete in an International Event at the event registration. - The minimum age of a Rider at any International Event is 11yrs - 4.4 For International Titled Events there will be a minimum of 6 riders required to open a category, with the exception of +30 Women, +40 Men and Women & U18 Wakeskate where 4 riders are required.
+Only riders born in 20124 or before can take part in International Events.
+This means a rider born in 20134 or later can't take part in any International Event. - A rider born in 20121 can start in U11 at National Events, but they must have reached their 11th Bbirthday to compete in an International Event at the event registration. - The minimum age of a Rider at any International Event is 11yrs - 4.4 For International Titled Events there will be a minimum of 6 Rriders required to open a category, with the exception of +30 Women, +40 Men and Women & U18Junior Wakeskate where 4 riders are required.
 In both cases, at least three different nationalities will be required to open a category.
-The organiser will inform all participating Federations as soon as feasibly possible if there are insufficient riders within a category. - 4.5 For all other International Events there will be a minimum of 3 riders required to open an age category.
-Open Categories are not AGE related. - 4.6 For all International Events, there will be only U18 and Open Categories in Wakeskate, and only Open in Seated. - 4.7 Double Starts at a competition are not allowed.
+The organiser will inform all participating Federations as soon as feasibly possible if there are insufficient riders within a category. - 4.5 For all other International Events there will be a minimum of 3 radius required to open an age category.
+Open Categories are not AGE related.

+- 4.6 For all International Events, there will be only Junior_U18 and Open Categories in Wakeskate, and only Open in Seated. - 4.7 Double Starts at a competition are not allowed.
 Starting in Wakeboard and Wakeskate is not classed as a double start - 4.8 For the Seated Category, there must be at least two riders to open the category.
 To Open both Men and Women categories, there must be at least two riders in each